bonaldli/VisionTraj/readme.md

-## Implementation code and dataset for manuscript "VisionTraj: A Noise-Robust Trajectory Recovery Framework based on Large-scale Camera Network" submitted to ICDE2024
+## Implementation code and dataset for manuscript "VisionTraj: A Noise-Robust Trajectory Recovery Framework based on Large-scale Camera Network"

 ### TL;DR